OTUSOFE365025/project-group-2-crn-43510/ADD iteration 2.md

  ###### The goal of this iteration is to identify concrete structures that support the AIDAP's primary functionality and act as units of implementation for development teams.
 This moves the architecture from a more generalized structure to distinct modules that can be independently developed, implemented, and tested.

  ##### Drivers:

  ###### The primary drivers that will be emphasized in this iteration are:

- -Primary Use Cases:
+ - Primary Use Cases:
      - UC-1: Student Query & System Answer
      - UC-2: Lecturer Announcement to Students
-     - UC-3: Lecturer Views Course Analytics Summary -Quality Attributes:
+     - UC-3: Lecturer Views Course Analytics Summary
+ - Quality Attributes:
      - QA-1: Performance
      - QA-2: Security
      - QA-4: Maintainability